-Teaching- Learning Topics will be taught and discussed in interactive sessions using conventional black board and chalk as well as ICT tools such as power point Methodology presentations and videos.
+Teaching Learning Topics will be taught and discussed in interactive sessions using conventional black board and chalk as well as ICT tools such as power point presentations Methodol logy and videos.
 Practical sessions will be conducted in a suitably equipped laboratory either individually or in groups depending on the nature of exercise as well as availability of infrastructure.
-Course materials will be provided from primary and secondary sources of information.
+Course materials will be provided from primary and secondary sources of information. provided from primary and secondary sources of information.